For most of my life, I’ve been a huge fan of the book of Revelation.

 Finally, I’ll leave you with this thought: this is not just a matter for Revelation and eschatology.
 How we address any particular doctrine can be considered in this light: if the fruit of a doctrine is more evil than good, then the only appropriate conclusion is that there’s something wrong with the very roots of that theology, and we ought to be willing to reconsider anything that bears bad fruit, instead of just clinging to it out of a misguided sense of faith.

-One Reply to “How Revelation Warped My Theology”
+1 thought on “How Revelation Warped My Theology”

 Of course I don’t know everything, but through the years, I’ve gleamed a few things.
 Please indulge these few thoughts: